Www.culturalfarming.com http://Www.culturalfarming.comhttp://www.culturalfarming.com/shapeimage_1_link_0

 Still specific media questions remain.
 What television are we talking about?
 Whose television?
 Why do we have only these kinds of television?
 Can we even “see” television anymore?
 And importantly, after six decades of constant media research can there possibly remain anything about television not already known... or, anything about television worth knowing any deeper?
 Cultural Farming believes there is.
 In fact, the intellectual purpose of its projects is to “repaint” television into new (surreal) forms of recognition, remembrance and understanding -- so as to encourage the necessary development of new forms.

 Today, the potential in media archiving is seldom realized for critical discourse, or as a socially engaging means for data explication.
-As Lev Manovich reminds with early Soviet film, “Vertov’s goal was to seduce us into his way of seeing and thinking, to make us share his excitement. ...to achieve something that new media designers and artists still have to learn ...how to merge database and narrative into a new form.”
+Yet as Lev Manovich (2001: xxviii) reminds with early Soviet film, “Vertov’s goal was to seduce us into his way of seeing and thinking, to make us share his excitement, as he discovers a new language for film.
+More important, Vertov is able to achieve something that new media designers and artists still have to learn -- how to merge database and narrative into a new form.”
 The Garden of Television Delights is a response to both Vertov and Manovich.
-After all, it was Vertov who wrote films should be as “useful as shoes.”
+After all, it was Vertov who wrote that films should be as “useful as shoes.”
+As such, The Garden of Television Delights stands as an ever-growing archive for thousands of ‘left-over’ Cultural Farming videos which, when coupled with Bosch’s masterpiece, proffer a unique, paradoxical, contrapuntal grand view of randomly ‘painted’ vignettes of a televisual history of mankind...
+500 years later.

 PROVOCATION:

 For Cultural Farming, most all forms of visual media communication today are struggling mightily to become a kind of television.
-After all TV is the Holy Grail of technological visuality: Collapsing time and space on a mass scale through the convergence of instantaneous synchronized-sound with moving images.
+After all TV is the Holy Grail of technological visuality, collapsing time and space on a mass scale through the convergence of instantaneous synchronized-sound with moving images.
 And everybody wants a piece of this action.
 But luckily, when newly re-employing today’s deluge of recent media technologies like Broadband, iMovie, Blogger, YouTube, cell phones, Quicktime, etc. …the possibility of analyzing the production of television content offers, in turn, unprecedented potentials for purposefully interrogating the production of our socio-cultural-mediated world(s.)

 Cultural Farming, however, to use George Marcus’s (1986) phrase is a “messy” project; one that is intertextual, multi-voiced, open ended, resistant to theoretical holism yet committed to invigorating contestable complexities of cultural criticism; and all while folding my own story into the mix to produce a meaningful, performative, critical media discourse about the crazy worlds we inhabit.
-Worlds made crazier still through contemporary media production practice.
+Worlds made crazier still through normative contemporary media production practice.

 Please take a moment here to see -- with new critical eyes -- the television you think you know.
 Then go remix some media for yourself.
 Because the only way to address television’s “intoxicating... erotic derangement” is to resist its oligarchic production of socio-cultural storytelling.